mooreds/docs-1/references/faq.md

 * Commit and push the LICENSE back upstream to Transposit

 Henceforth, all forks of your application will include your LICENSE file.

+## How can I add a required JavaScript library

+The libraries that are currently available are [listed here](/docs/references/js-operations/#available-javascript-libraries).

+If you need a different JavaScript library for your application to work, please reach out to use at support@transposit.com and let us know what you are looking for.